 When specifying port ranges with UFW, you must specify the protocol (

 udp) that the rules should apply to.
-We haven’t mentioned this before because not specifying the protocol automatically allows both protocols, which is OK in most cases.
+This was not mentioned before because not specifying the protocol automatically allows both protocols, which is OK in most cases.

 When working with UFW, you can also specify IP addresses.
 For example, if you want to allow connections from a specific IP address, such as a work or home IP address of